Stroke Recovery Stages and What to Expect at Each Stage

 Together, these support systems form a recovery ecosystem — one that empowers patients and caregivers alike, meeting their evolving physical, emotional, and social needs throughout every phase of the journey.

-How BRAIN.Q’s Therapeutic System Supports Recovery Across All Stroke Recovery Stages
+How BRAIN.Q’s Therapeutic System Could Support Neurorecovery During the Phases of Stroke Recovery

 Early Integration and Assessment